Thy Neighbor | Loving Others through God’s ProvisionsOctober 18, 2014 - Author: Bernadette Saddik - No Comments

 There are many hurting people in this world.
 And it is so easy to look past them.
 I know.
 We all have our own burdens, and we often don’t seem to have the bandwidth to do anything about it.

 But I have to remind myself of when Christ explains to the woman at the well that “Whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.”
 (John 4:14 KJV)

 If it is God’s love that drives our actions, then by His power and His resources we can get the bandwidth to love our neighbor.
-To illustrate: